pytube/pytube/README.rst

 TODO
 ----
-1. Finish writing the docstrings.
-2. Fix the known bugs.
-3. Add a couple small features, like output path.
+1. Add a couple small features, like output path.
-4. Write unit tests.
+2. Write unit tests.
-5. Add setup.py.
+3. Add setup.py.
-6. Remove requests, its a single GET request - I think urllib2 should suffice.

 Installation
 ------------
-1. pip install requests
-2. guess that's it.. add it to your PYTHON PATH if you'd like.
+1. Add it to your PYTHON PATH if you'd like, not much to her.

 Usage example
 -------------